 So now you have your list of places you want to visit you are going to start figuring out the cheapest way to get there.

-So jump onto skyscanner – this site is amazing for budget family travels!!!!
+So jump onto Skyscanner– this site is amazing for working out the cheapest way to reach your destination.

-Now choose one of the countries (or the country if you are just going to once place) from step 1 above.
-Its important that you choose the coThen choose the country (not city) you are flying into and tick the “add nearby airports’ box – see number 3 in the screen shot below.
+Now choose one of the cities (or the city, if you are just going to once place) from step 1 above.
+It’s important that you tick the “add nearby airports’ box – see number 3 in the screenshot below.

 If you are travelling around a country, or across countries, best to choose one way also – as it may work out cheaper and / or better to fly home from a different location.
 But this is not always the case.
 Muck around with this step and try return flights too.